finvernizzi/mplane/README.md

 The base mPlane library implements the mPlane Information Model elements that can be used to build messages to be carried on top of any protocol of choice (SSH, HTTP,...).
 A nodejs HTTPS API has been implemented for basic usage (create and read elements) and can be find [here](https://github.com/finvernizzi/mplane_http_transport.git).

-Please refer to the Examples directory for a working mPlane probe.
-For a complete set of mPlane components (probe, supervisor and client) build by means of this repository, please refer to [mPlane components](https://github.com/finvernizzi/mplane_components).

 #Documentation